Sketch of the ascending colon showing it's location in shaded area

-The Ascending colon is on the right side of the
+The Ascending colon is on the

-pelvis, and the lowest part of it is called the cecum, the part of the colon where the
+right side of the pelvis, and the lowest part of it is called the cecum, the part of the

-small intestine expels its contents into the colon in a liquid form.
-It is the part of the
+colon where the small intestine expels its contents into the colon in a liquid form.
+It is

-colon with the largest diameter, and is most effective in absorbing water.
-When taking an enema you need to fill and distend the entire colon
+the part of the colon with the largest diameter, and is most effective in absorbing water.

-from the anus as far as the ascending colon.
-This can require anywhere from 2 qts. to as
+the entire colon from the anus as far as the ascending colon.
+This can require anywhere

-much as 4 qts. or more of solution in healthy adults. |
+from 2 qts. to as much as 4 qts. or more of solution in healthy adults. |

 You can Use your back button to return to the previous page.

-Warning: Do not use enemas or laxatives if abdominal pain, nausea, or vomiting are present
+Warning: Do not use enemas or laxatives if abdominal pain, nausea, or

-unless directed by your health care provider.
+vomiting are present unless directed by your health care provider.

 Rectal bleeding or failure to have a bowel movement after use of a laxative or enema